 When should I do something about the noise?

 We recommend calling a professional as soon as you suspect there's an issue with your unit.
-While AC repairs can be stressful and an unexpected cost, it's better to get problems taken care of right away.
-Calling a professional could help minimize future expenses and keep your system running longer.
+While AC repairs can be stressful and an unexpected cost, it's best to get problems fixed right away.
+Contacting a professional could help minimize future expenses and keep your system running longer.

 Not sure if your air conditioner is making any of these noises?
 Please fill out the form below for a free, in-home consultation.